CSS-Angie/Food-Forest-Foraging/README.md

 # The objective of the website

 The food forest hype keeps continuing to conquer the world.
 Many people are looking at their garden, wondering what they can do to make the world a better place.
 The ones doing this are willing to start a food forest with native plants and herbs, shrubs and trees (we will only mention plants from now on, but with regard to all).
-Somehow unfortunately, the knowledge how to use native plants got lost along the way.
-Knowing quite a few people doubting how to use plants from their garden or found in the woods, I started with the idea to generate information about identification of and recipes for plants.
-When people harvesting plants during foraging in their backyard or in the woods, they only need to visit this website to gather the knowledge what to do with it.
+Somehow, unfortunately, the knowledge how to use native plants got lost along the way.
+Knowing quite a few people doubting how to use plants from their gardens or found in the woods, I started with the idea of generating information about identification of and recipes for plants.
+When people harvest plants while foraging in their backyard or the woods, they only need to visit this website to learn on what to do with them.

-The primary target group in this case are:
+The primary target groups in this case are:
--	Owners of a food forest (small or large is not of interest)
+-	Owners of a food forest (size is not of interest)
 -	Foragers going out in the woods

 Secondary target groups are:
--	the ones who are interested in becoming a food forest owner
+-	The ones who are interested in becoming a food forest owner
--	newbies to food foraging, either because they want to become less dependent on supermarkets or have a need to get back to nature
+-	Newbies to food foraging, either because they want to become less dependent on supermarkets or have a need to get back to nature

-In all cases the education on topics (plants) is the common factor.
+In all cases education on topics (plants) is the common factor.

 [Back to top](<#contents>)